romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-What distinguishes GitHub AE from other GitHub enterprise offerings?
+Q: What distinguishes GitHub AE from other GitHub enterprise offerings?
 <details><summary>Show the answer</summary><p>

 - **GitHub AE is specifically designed for the highest levels of security and compliance, catering to government and highly regulated industries**